Creating a Site-specific Browser for FreeAgent

 The Google Chrome browser has a built-in function that creates a Site Specific Browser, which can be activated by visiting FreeAgent then clicking the Chrome "Wrench" icon, and going to Tools then choosing Create Application Shortcuts.

-If you're sold and want to create an SSB for FreeAgent, we've created a set of glossy icons to give the application a slick, professional look.
-You can download these icons in a single ZIP file.
+If you're sold and want to create an SSB for FreeAgent, we've got a fancy icon to give the application a slick, professional look.
+You can grab it here.

 ...and thanks for taking the time to feed back, it's appreciated.